-- If a test script is compiled through TestManager or through the command-line Test Script Execution Engine (TSEE), the script is compiled to a .dll file.
-This file is stored in an exe subfolder below the location of the script file. - If a QualityArchitect test script is compiled in Visual Basic, the compiled file is a .exe file that is stored in the same folder as the script.
+- If you compile through TestManager or through the command-line Test Script Execution Engine (TSEE), the script is compiled to a .dll file.
+This file is stored in an exe subfolder below the location of the script file. - If you compile through Quality Architect, the script is compiled to an .exe file stored in the same folder as the script.